yeikiu/vue3-md-blog/public/blog_store/posts/guide/setup-yor-own-blog.md

 ## 3.- Test locally

-Make sure your terminal is within your repos root folder and run `yarn install` or simply `yarn`.
+Make sure your terminal is within your repos root folder and run `npm i`.

-Run `yarn serve` and you should be able to access the site under [http://localhost:8080](http://localhost:8080)
+Then do `npm run serve` and you should be able to access the site under [http://localhost:8080](http://localhost:8080)

 ## 4.- Deploy with GitHub Actions